 - Projected Growth Rate: 8%

-- Instructional Coordinator: These professionals help schools develop and implement curricula and teaching standards.
+- These professionals help schools develop and implement curricula and teaching standards.
 They analyze student achievement data, research and suggest educational resources, mentor teachers, and develop procedures for curriculum implementation.
 They may recommend changes to teaching practices or coordinate educational technology training.
 Instructional coordinators usually hold a graduate degree.

 - Median Annual Salary: $63,750